DestinyIJ/chat-app-v1/README.md

 # chatappv1
-This is a php project
+This is a php project that woorks on the basics of a chat application.